coding-collab03/ai-content-structurer/README.md

 2. Run `npm install`
 3. Run `npm run dev` or `npm start`
 4. Open the local server in your browser

-## Future improvements

-Possible upgrades for this project include:
-- Integrating a real AI API for smarter summarization
-- Adding export options (PDF or text download)
-- Improving UI with a more modern interface
-- Adding multiple content modes (summary, rewrite, expand)

 ---